Greggy1234/Save-the-Prince/README.md

 ### Colour Scheme

 ### Wireframes
 [Balsamiq](https://balsamiq.com/) was the app used to create the wireframes.
-As the game is heavily based on JavaAcript changing the DOM, these are basic layouts which get more complex due to the code behind them.
+As the game is heavily based on JavaScript changing the DOM, these are basic layouts which get more complex due to the code behind them.

 As it is a game with a fixed viewing are for screen size tablet and above, the desktop/tablet layout are the exact same, so they will be grouped together in the table below.